-Indicator Number CBP 2 Indicator Title BBBEE level achieved Definition The BBBEE Scorecard is a tool that measures the compliance of the department in terms of the BBBEE Act Section 13G.
-(1) The BBBEE scorecard assesses the structure of the department according to ownership, management control, skills development, enterprise and supplier development, and socio-economic development.
-The points on the scorecard determine BBBEE Level.
-BEE compliance is measured by means of a scorecard (a broad-based scorecard).
-The scorecard is based on various elements and the Department is measured out of a maximum of 100 points Source of data Report from the verification body Method of Calculation / Assessment Simple counting (quantitative) Means of verification BBBEE Scorecard issued to the BBBEE Commission as per the BBBEE Act Section 13G.
-(1) Assumptions • The Department submit approved annual statement, and Approved Annual Reports Disaggregation of Beneficiaries (where applicable) • N/A Spatial Transformation (where applicable) • N/A Calculation Type Non-cumulative Reporting Cycle Annual Desired performance Actual performance that is equivalent to targeted performance is desirable.
-Indicator Responsibility Director: Empowerment Programmes
+Indicator Number CBP 2

+Indicator Title BBBEE Compliance Score Card

+Definition The BBBEE Scorecard is a tool that measures the

+compliance of the department in terms of the BBBEE Act

+Section 13G.
+(1)

+The BBBEE scorecard assesses the structure of the

+department according to ownership, management control,

+skills development, enterprise and supplier development,

+and socio-economic development.
+The points on the

+scorecard determine BBBEE Level.

+BEE compliance is measured by means of a scorecard (a

+broad-based scorecard).
+The scorecard is based on various

+elements and the Department is measured out of a

+maximum of 100 points

+Source of data All Directorates who are the custodians of BBBEE elements

+Method of Calculation / Assessment Simple counting (quantitative)

+Means of verification BBBEE Scorecard issued to the BBBEE Commission as

+per the BBBEE Act Section 13G.
+(1)

+Assumptions The Department submit approved annual statement, and

+Approved Annual Reports

+Disaggregation of • N/A

+Beneficiaries (where applicable)

+Spatial Transformation • N/A

+(where applicable) - 14//

+Calculation Type Non-cumulative

+Reporting Cycle Annual

+Desired performance Actual performance that is equivalent to targeted

+performance is desirable.

+Indicator Director: Empowerment Programmes

+Responsibility